Google Drive vs OneDrive (2026): Which Cloud Storage Is Better?

 Our Methodology

 We tested Google Drive and OneDrive by storing 400GB+ of files on each platform over 30 days.
 We measured sync speeds, tested real-time collaboration with teams of 5, evaluated mobile apps on iOS and Android, and compared pricing at every tier.
-Our scores reflect real-world usage, not lab benchmarks.
+We analyzed 77,800+ reviews from G2, Capterra, and TrustRadius.
+Pricing verified April 2026.

 Both offer free plans.
 Start with whichever fits your existing workflow.